Tourism Management

 A challenge is a form of education in which students, together with lecturers and professionals from the field, work on issues from the world around us.
 These are mostly real-world issues in society for which they develop solutions, aiming to improve the travel industry.

-• You do a placement of at least one semester.
+• You will do a placement of at least one semester

-• You may do one international exchange of one semester.
+• You can spend one semester doing an international exchange

 Placement